16ozBread* (sourdough or French bread) left out for a day to get stale*

 1 cup whole milk, 1 ½ cups heavy cream

-Pour over bread making sure all the bread is coated.
+Pour over the bread, making sure all the bread is coated.
 You might need to use a larger bowl to toss all the bread in and then place the bread pieces in the prepared baking dish.

 Bake for 45-50 minutes.
-Cover the dish with foil and 15 minutes before done remove.
+Cover the dish with foil, and 15 minutes before it's done, remove.
 This will help keep the top from browning.
 The bread pudding is done when a knife inserted into the middle comes out clean.
-Once done allow to cool for ~20 minutes.
+Once done, allow to cool for ~20 minutes.

 Top with caramel, whipped cream, toasted pecans, and sprinkle with cinnamon.
 Enjoy!

 *You can use French or Challah Bread if you don’t have Sourdough.
-The key is to make sure the bread is stale.*Often, I don’t have time to let my bread get stale so I have a work around.
-Preheat oven to 275°F. Cube your bread and place on a rimmed baking sheet.
-Place bread in the oven until dried out- 15-20 minutes.
-Make sure to check the bread to make sure it doesn’t start to brown.*Depending on the size of your dish you may only need 14 oz of cubed bread.
+The key is to make sure the bread is stale.*Often, I don’t have time to let my bread get stale, so I have a workaround.
+Preheat oven to 275°F. Cube your bread and place it on a rimmed baking sheet.
+Place bread in the oven until dried out 15-20 minutes.
+Make sure to check the bread to make sure it doesn’t start to brown.*Depending on the size of your dish, you may only need 14 oz of cubed bread.
 I like to make sure the dish is completely full.
-Anything less or more than 14-16 oz of bread may require less or more of the pudding liquid, just a heads up.*The foil is put over the dish prevent the top from burning.
-Some edges might still turn a little dark but it shouldn’t affect the dish.*If you don’t have pie spice just make your own!
-To make your own combine 4 teaspoon ground cinnamon, 2 teaspoon ground ginger, 1 teaspoon ground cloves, and ½ teaspoon ground nutmeg.
-Then use 1 tbs of this mixture for the bread pudding.
+Anything less or more than 14-16 oz of bread may require less or more of the pudding liquid, just a heads up.*The foil is put over the dish to prevent the top from burning.
+Some edges might still turn a little dark, but it shouldn’t affect the dish.*If you don’t have pie spice, make your own!
+To make your own, combine 4 teaspoon ground cinnamon, 2 teaspoon ground ginger, 1 teaspoon ground cloves, and ½ teaspoon ground nutmeg.
+Then use 1 tablespoon of this mixture for the bread pudding.
 Save the remaining spice mix in a sealed jar for other recipes (like pumpkin pie, pumpkin cupcakes, chocolate pumpkin pie, pumpkin bread, and sweet potato pie).